Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Introduction

 In Sec.~\ref{sec:rescaling}, we go on to perform a rescaling in order to express our formula for nuclear TMCs to the more familiar averaged nucleon quantities $x_N=Ax_A$ and $M_N=M_A/A$.
 This is the key step that allows us to compare structure functions across different nuclei, including the proton, in a meaningful way.
 As an important consequence of rescaling, we obtain an alternative formula for nuclear TMCs that is universally applicable to all nuclei.
 In Sec.~\ref{sec:parton} we introduce the QCD-improved parton model, both before and after rescaling.
-We show that rescaling at the hadronic level and in the parton model are consistent and we comprehensively discuss the relationship between nuclear structure functions and nuclear PDFs (nPDFs).
+We show that rescaling at the hadronic level and in the parton model are consistent, and we comprehensively discuss the relationship between nuclear structure functions and nuclear PDFs (nPDFs).
 We believe that the discussions in Secs.~\ref{sec:rescaling} and~\ref{sec:parton}, while relatively straight forward, are original and have never been presented in full detail.
-It is key for a proper theoretical definition of nuclear structure functions and nPDFs as they are intuitively used in the literature.
+Our motivation for these later discussions is the importance of establishing proper theoretical definitions of nuclear structure functions and nPDFs as they are intuitively used in the literature.

 In Sec.~\ref{sec:acot}, we derive nuclear TMCs in the ACOT light cone formalism, which has been used in past nCTEQ analyses~\cite{Duwentaster:2021ioo, Segarra:2020gtj, Kusina:2020lyz, Kovarik:2015cma, Schienbein:2009kk, Schienbein:2007fs, Kovarik:2010uv}, and compare them to the OPE results.
 Having provided rigorous theoretical definitions for the physical observables, we perform numerical studies in Sec.~\ref{sec:num}.
 This includes a comparison to a selection of data, as well as cross section predictions for current and future DIS experiments.
-We provide a parameterization that is accurate at the sub-percent level and can be used with any underlying set of nuclear structure functions available in the massless parton model to obtain the full TMCs for any nucleus in a simple way.
-We hope that this parameterization will be useful for the community working on hadron structure.
+We provide a parameterization of the TMCs that is accurate at the sub-percent level and can be used with any underlying set of nuclear structure functions available in the massless parton model to obtain the full TMCs for any nucleus in a simple way.
+We hope that this parameterization will be useful for the community investigating hadron structure.
 Finally, in Sec.~\ref{sec:conclusons} we highlight the key observations of this analysis and conclude.